leekelleher/umbraco-ditto-labs/src/README.md

 The approach our experiment has taken is to convert an `ArchetypeFieldsetModel` into an `IPublishedContent`, then apply Ditto's `.As<T>` method in typical usage.

-> *Note:* Given the success of this experiment, we are looking to submit this as a pull-request to the [Archetype](https://github.com/imulus/Archetype/issues/302) core codebase!
+> *Note:* Given the success of this experiment, we have submitted [a pull-request to the Archetype core](https://github.com/imulus/Archetype/pull/303) codebase!

 ---